 In C programming, core elements like variables, constants, operators, expressions, and statements form the building blocks for writing effective code.
 Variables, defined by their data types such as int, float, char, or complex types like arrays and structures, hold values and data.
 Constants represent unchanging values, while operators allow mathematical or logical manipulations.
 Data types determine the kind of data stored in each variable, ensuring memory efficiency and precision.
 Storage classes like auto, extern, static, and register define the scope and lifetime of variables, providing control over how data is stored and accessed within the program.
 Together, these aspects enable structured programming, memory management, and efficient performance in C.

+In the next chapter, we will explore the concept of Operators in C, which are essential for performing various operations on data.
+Operators allow you to manipulate variables and constants to carry out calculations, make comparisons, and control the flow of a program.
+This chapter will cover the different types of operators in C, including arithmetic operators (for performing mathematical operations), relational operators (for comparing values), logical operators (for combining multiple conditions), and bitwise operators (for operations at the binary level).
+Additionally, we will look into assignment operators, increment and decrement operators, and conditional (ternary) operators, which are frequently used in everyday programming.
+By understanding and using these operators effectively, you'll be able to write more powerful and efficient programs in C.

 Exercises